 D. External Causes Codes.
 “External causes codes” in ICD-10 are codes designed to provide data for injury research and evaluation of injury prevention strategies.
 These codes capture how the injury or health condition occurred (cause), the intent (unintentional or accidental; or intentional, such as suicide or assault), the place where the event occurred, the activity of the patient at the time of the event and the person’s status (e.g. civilian, military).

 E. Hospital.
-"Hospital" means:
+"Hospital" meansany acute care institution required to be licensed pursuant to 22 M.R.S.A, chapter 405.

 any acute care institution required to be licensed pursuant to 22 M.R.S.A., chapter 405;.